Pepsi Max: Human Loop

 Why it lands: it turns a commercial into a moment

 This works because the viewer already understands the code.
 Big match atmosphere, heroic framing, quick edits, and a track that signals “anthem”.
-The brand does not have to over-explain anything.
-The audience fills in the meaning.
+Because the anthem-like track sets a shared emotional frame and the rapid star parade signals “event”, the brand does not have to over-explain anything and the audience fills in the meaning.

 What Pepsi is really buying with “Oh Africa”